 There are a significant number of public at-grade rail crossings within Cornelius with inadequate facilities for pedestrians.
 Several TSP projects would provide improvements at the rail crossings.
-These include projects P7, P8 and P12 on the 3F Line (see Tables 5-1 and 5-2) and project D11 on the FFA Line (see Table 8-1).
-The extension of 29th Boulevard south of OR 8 (project D11) would close the 345th Avenue rail crossing and relocate it to 29th Avenue.
+These include projects P7, P8 and P12 on the 3F Line (see Tables 5-1 and 5-2) and project D25 on the FFA Line (see Table 8-1).
 Future improvements at the rail crossings will require a coordinated effort between PNWR, ODOT Rail Division and City of Cornelius.